CHOREOGRAPHERS IN RESIDENCY 2025/26

 Funded by:

-COOPERATION MIT NEW ITALIAN DANCE PLATFORM
+COOPERATION WITH NEW ITALIAN DANCE PLATFORM

 -